-The monthly and annual spending plan worksheets located in the Cultivating your Farm’s Future workbook can be used to attribute expenses to the household and farm.
+The Monthly and Annual spending Plan worksheets located on pages 14 & 15 in the Cultivating your Farm’s Future workbook can be used to attribute expenses to the household and farm.
+If preferred, an Excel spreadsheet version of the worksheets calculates the percentages and totals.
 In a farm succession, these worksheets can be used by both the owner and successor generation.
 For many farm households, there are expenses that are both farm and home related.
 For example, electric bills and property insurance may not be separated for the house versus farm buildings.

 Household Expenses/Spending Categories

-As you complete the household expense worksheet, think about which of these expenses may go up or down as you transition.
+As you complete the Monthly and Annual Spending Plan worksheets, think about which of these expenses may go up or down as you transition.